Krabi – Documentation

 Multiple Languages Support

-On the other hand, having multiple languages in one website is not supported out of the box in Ghost so the theme.
-This guide by Ghost explains how to configure multiple languages.
-I have not tried it, but it might be a good starting point.
+On the other hand, having multiple languages on one website is not supported out of the box in Ghost, so the theme is.

 Syntax Highlighting